 One of Dallas’ Real Housewives and her LA-house flipping spouse, Travis, just snatched the bargain of the century on a house that may well be the most notorious dirt in town.
-I am talking about 3816 Turtle Creek Drive, which was built by Braden Power, as you may recall, back in 2005.
+I am talking that famous spread on Turtle Creek Drive originally built by Braden Power, as you may recall, back in 2005.
 The home was famous for, among other things, the swimming pool in the main foyer!
-Built of the highest quality materials, the home is exquisite: when Braden thought one element was wonderful, he put in 10 and added swans!
+Built of the highest quality materials, the home is exquisite: when Braden thought one element was wonderful, he put in ten and added swans!
 The master closet rivals the couture department at Neimans size-wise with a sitting room, wet bar and desk.
+Oh and a place to watch TV.
 The jacuzzi spa is indoors and part of the upstairs media room.
 Yes, that is the point: you sit in or out of the oversized spa while watching the tube, clothes completely optional.
 Mais oui.
 (Must have been a blast on election night!)
 Sixty percent of the upstairs is devoted to the master suite, including a whole room for a shower, that indoor spa jacuzzi with television, a separate bathtub room, coffee/wine bar and of course, the room where you actually sometimes really sleep.

 Downstairs there are two kitchens, formals, the pooled foyer, and a fabulous infinity exterior pool and yard overlooking Turtle Creek.